omowunmi03/omowunmi03/README.md

 ### Hi there 👋

-I'm Omowunmi Oluwole-Denton, an aspiring software engineer and technical writer studying Computer Science at Kibo School of Technology, I leverage my front-end development skills to produce tutorials and articles that teach web development.
-Experienced working with SQL databases, Python and front-end skills in HTML, CSS, JavaScript and Bootstrap.
-I believe in lifelong learning and always challenging myself to grow through both development projects and creative educational content.
+I'm Omowunmi Oluwole-Denton, a highly organized and tech-savvy individual with a strong passion for organization, automation and process optimization.
+I am proficient in streamlining business processes to boost productivity.
+With a solid foundation in front-end development, I am well-equipped to create innovative solutions and give virtual administrative support that drives efficiency and growth.
+I believe in lifelong learning and always challenging myself to grow through development projects.

-📫 How to reach me: Email me at [My email](oluwoledentonjanet@gmail.com)

 ### Some of the technologies, languages, and tools I have experience working with include:

+### Programming Languages & Frameworks:
 - HTML, CSS, JavaScript
 - Flask, Express

+### Automation & Workflow Tools:

+- Zapier
+- Airtable
+- Make (Integromat)
+- Typeform
+- Glide

+### Project Management & Collaboration:

+- Trello
+- Google Workspace

+### Version Control & Styling:

+- Git
-- Git, GitHub
+- GitHub
 - Bootstrap

 ### Automation Projects with My Work